 Medically Reviewed By: Aaron Horn, LMFT, MA

 Sociopathy is an informal term for Antisocial Personality Disorder or ASPD.
-People with this diagnosis are sometimes called “sociopaths.”
+People with this diagnosis are sometimes called "sociopaths."
 Sociopaths lack empathy and often have trouble caring for others.
-They’re likely to have little regard for right or wrong, and some are highly manipulative individuals.
+They have little regard for right or wrong, and some are highly manipulative.
 They can be harsh when antagonizing other individuals and may use other people to get what they want.
 However, sociopathy is a spectrum.
-Not everyone with ASPD is violent, and in fact, many aren’t.
-On the other side of the spectrum, people with ASPD can be abusive and relentless.
+Not everyone with ASPD is violent; in fact, most are not.
+On the other side of the spectrum, however, people with ASPD can be abusive and relentless.

 Symptoms of Antisocial Personality Disorder

 - Manipulation or manipulating others for personal gain

 - Violating the rights of others

 - Disregard for safety

 Symptoms That Begin In The Teenage Years

 - Being deceitful